 Upon his retirement in 2003, he was inducted into The Order of the Palmetto, the highest civilian honor in the state of South Carolina.

-Mr. Leon "Butch" Harris, of Anderson, is Vice Chair of the Commission.
+Mr. Leon "Butch" Harris, of Anderson, is Chair of the Commission.
 He was appointed to the Commission in 2008 to represent Anderson County.
-His appointment is through April 2014.
-He currently serves as chair of the finance committee and member of the building committee.
+His current appointment is May 2014 through May 2017.
+He is past chair of the finance committee and past member of the building committee.

 Mr. Harris began his career at Torrington (then Timken, now JTEKT/Koyo) in 1976 after earning a bachelor's degree in mechanical engineering at Clemson University and has been a licensed Professional Engineer since 1981.
-He has worked in various engineering and management capacities at several plants in this region, including plant manager positions in Honea Path and Walhalla, SC, and Canton, GA.
-He is currently project manager for new business growth.
+He worked in various engineering and management capacities at several plants in this region, including plant manager positions in Honea Path and Walhalla, SC, and Canton, GA.
+He retired in 2014.

 His professional and civic affiliations have included serving as chair of several local organizations, including the WorkLink workforce investment board, the Laurens County Chamber of Commerce, the Laurens County United Way Campaign Committee, and the American Society for Metals upstate chapter.
 He is also past president of the Honea Path Civitan Club.
 He has served as a board member for the Honea Path Rescue Squad, Anderson Area Chamber of Commerce, Anderson County Vocational Rehabilitation Center, the Anderson County Business-Education Partnership, the Partnership for Academic & Career Education, and the Anderson County Local Emergency Planning Committee.